MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/configure-a-port-using-the-wcf-custom-adapter-and-siebel-adapter.md

 ---
-title: "Configure a port using the WCF-custom adapter and Siebel adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"
+title: "Configure a port using the WCF-custom adapter and Siebel adapter in BizTalk | Microsoft Docs"
+description: Create WCF-custom send and receive ports to use the Siebel eBusiness Applications adapter in BizTalk Server ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server"